 - 3. Impaired bladder function: (neurogenic bladder) - a) Neurogenic bladder a bladder disturbance due to disease or disorders of bladder function.
-This can be caused by: - spinal cord injuries; - diseases such as diabetes, multiple sclerosis; - birth defects such as spina bifida; OR - infection such as many repeated urinary tract infection (UTI) and cancer - b) A person with a neurogenic bladder has limited or no control over emptying the bladder. - c) Involuntary muscle contractions of the bladder can cause emptying at anytime.
-The sphincter muscle does not work with the bladder muscle and therefore may cause constant dribble of urine or incomplete emptying of the bladder. - d) If a bladder fails to empty properly, this provides a worm moist environment for bacteria to grow and cause infection as well as more damage to the bladder muscles from over-distention and a reflux of urine toward the kidneys. - e) A student with a neurogenic bladder: - does not sense bladder fullness; - cannot voluntarily control bladder emptying

-- has limited, if any, sensation of wetness when the bladder overflows or automatically empties
+This can be caused by: - spinal cord injuries; - diseases such as diabetes, multiple sclerosis; - birth defects such as spina bifida; OR - infection such as any repeated urinary tract infection (UTI) and cancer - b) A person with a neurogenic bladder has limited or no control over emptying the bladder. - c) Involuntary muscle contractions of the bladder can cause emptying at any time.
+The sphincter muscle does not work with the bladder muscle

+- and therefore may cause constant dribble of urine or incomplete emptying of the bladder. - d) If a bladder fails to empty properly, this provides a warm moist environment for bacteria to grow and cause infection as well as more damage to the bladder muscles from over-distention and a reflux of urine toward the kidneys. - e) A student with a neurogenic bladder: - does not sense bladder fullness; - cannot voluntarily control bladder emptying - as limited, if any, sensation of wetness when the bladder overflows or automatically empties

-- B. General Guidelines for Catheterization
+B. General Guidelines for Catheterization

-- 1. For those:

-- a) Who have difficulty emptying the bladder.

-- b) With overflow incontinence

-- c) With Neurogenic bladder nerves that stimulate bladder do not function properly associated with myelodysplasia (spina bifida) and other conditions, such as spinal cord injuries.

-- 2. To prevent UTI and urinary incontinence.
+- For those: - a) Who have difficulty emptying the bladder. - b) With overflow incontinence - c) With Neurogenic bladder nerves that stimulate bladder do not function properly - associated with myelodysplasia (spina bifida) and other conditions, such as spinal cord injuries. - 2.
+To prevent UTI and urinary incontinence.

-- C. Purpose
+C. Purpose

-- (CIC) is a procedure used to empty the bladder.
+(CIC) is a procedure used to empty the bladder.

-- D. When to perform CIC
+D. When to perform CIC

-- Perform every few hours.
+Perform every few hours.

-- E. Potential Problems Resulting from Catheterization
+E. Potential Problems Resulting from Catheterization

 - 1. Absence of urine during catheterization

-- 2. Urine which is cloudy in color, foul smelling, or which contains mucous or blood
+- Urine which is cloudy in color, foul smelling, or which contains mucous or blood

 - 3. Bleeding from urethral opening

 - 4. Difficulty inserting urinary catheter

-- F. Equipment/Supplies
+F. Equipment/Supplies

-- 1. Lubricant water soluble as directed in physician's order

-- 2. Catheter type & size as indicated in physician's order

-- 3. Cleansing supplies (i.e. Betadine and cotton balls or baby wipes)

-- 4. Container

-- 5. Gloves
+- Lubricant water soluble as directed in physician's order - Catheter type & size as indicated in physician's order - 3.
+Cleansing supplies (i.e. Betadine and cotton balls or baby wipes) - 4.
+Container - 5.
+Gloves